 Heartland of America Park © Raymond Bucko, SJ

-Omaha has long been saddled with a reputation as a flyover city; that is, a place many travellers only see from the air when hopping from one coast to the other.
-But over the past 20 years, the city has slowly been transforming itself, edging out middle American blandness while retaining the friendly, down-to-earth manner of the Midwest.
-Omaha remains a travel hub due to its central location, but the music scene, quality museums, and vibrant downtown historic neighbourhood now ensure that the city is a worthwhile final destination, rather than just a pleasant pit stop on the way to elsewhere.
+Omaha has long been saddled with a reputation as a flyover city, seen only from the air when flying from one coast to the other.
+But over the past 20 years, the city has slowly been transformed, edging out Middle American blandness while retaining the friendly, down-to-earth manner of the Midwest that travellers so appreciate.
+Omaha remains a travel hub due to its central location, but the music scene, quality museums, and vibrant downtown historic neighbourhood now ensure that the city is a worthwhile final destination, rather than just a pleasant pit stop.